 The financial equation, too, changes the relationship between brands and retailers.
 Retailers are often happy to make the switch because brands share a portion of their rent under the concession model.
 The retailer also takes on less risk in this arrangement, avoiding purchasing product wholesale from the brand.
 While brands shoulder more of the financial burden, they’re typically avoiding the much higher costs by opening their own brick-and-mortar stores and maintaining the flexibility of short-term leases.

 There's no doubt that many brands will find the concession model attractive.
-And as retailers reinvent in order keep bankruptcy at bay, the concession model is becoming more widely adopted.
+And as retailers reinvent the retail store of the future in order keep bankruptcy at bay, the concession model is becoming more widely adopted.
 And while the concession model can work well once it’s in place, reaching an agreement that suits both sides is a huge hurdle—and brands should note it’s an agreement that comes with a lot of fine print.
 Ultimately, brands and retailers need to keep communication open and clear to navigate the model effectively and reap its many rewards.